AbsaOSS/hyperdrive-trigger/README.md

 ## Embedded Tomcat
 #### Tested with :
- - **Maven 3.5.4+**
+ - **Maven 3.5.4**
  - **NPM 6.14.4**
  - **Angular CLI 9.0.3**
  - **OpenJDK 1.8.0_25**

-For development purposes, hyperdrive-trigger can be executed as a application with embedded tomcat.
-Embedded tomcat version can be found in **feature/embedded-tomcat-2** branch with latest changes from develop branch.
+For development purposes, hyperdrive-trigger can be executed as an application with an embedded tomcat.
+Please check out branch **feature/embedded-tomcat-2** to use it.

-To build executable jar and execute it use following commands:
+To build an executable jar and execute it, use the following commands:
 - Package jar: `mvn clean package` or without tests `mvn clean package -DskipTests`
 - Execute it: `java -jar ./target/hyperdrive-trigger-<VERSION>.jar`